Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Results

 \subsubsection{Comparison to Evidence Selection Scaffold}

-Another approach to evidence selection is to classify each passage as relevant or not to the question posed.
-To this end, we treat \electrace as a binary classifier (akin to \led{'s} evidence scaffold): we use the [CLS] representation of the question-passage pair as input to a single layer neural network to estimate the probability that the passage is relevant as evidence to the question \cite{Nogueira2019PassageRW}.
-This probability is then thresholded at 0.5 to classify whether the corresponding passage is relevant to the question.
-Table~\ref{tab:evidence_selection} illustrates the evidence classification performance of zero-shot and finetuned \electrace models against \led variations. \emph{Evidence}-$F_1$ scores are computed using the set of extracted passages classified as evidence with respect to the ground-truth set labeled in \dataset.
-First, we note that the difference between the zero-shot and finetuned \electrace models is negligible.
-But zero-shot \electrace shows a substantial +6.85 $F_1$ improvement (on the validation split) over \led-base augmented with an InfoNCE loss \cite{caciularu2021}.
-Additionally, \electrace reports a slight gain over \led{}-large.
+To compare against \led{'s} evidence scaffold, we now treat \electrace as a binary classifier.
+Akin to \led{'s} evidence scaffold, we use the [CLS] representation of the question-passage pair as input to a single layer neural network to estimate the probability that the passage is relevant as evidence to the question and use a classification threshold of 0.5 \cite{Nogueira2019PassageRW}.
+Table~\ref{tab:evidence_selection} illustrates the evidence classification performance of zero-shot and finetuned \electrace models against \led variations. \evidencef scores are computed using the extracted passages classified as evidence with respect to the ground-truth set labeled in \dataset.
+We observe that the difference between the zero-shot and finetuned \electrace models is negligible.
+On the test split, zero-shot \electrace shows a notable \evidencef improvement over \led-base augmented with InfoNCE loss \cite{caciularu2021}, but is outperformed by \led{-large}.
+This agrees with findings from \citet{Dasigi2021QASPER} that \led{-large} generally outperforms \led{-base} for retrieval but not QA.
+Thus, we consider only \led{-base} in our subsequent experiments with downstream QA.